1.1 What is ALEKS?

 ALEKS is an online system for the assessment and individualized

-teaching of a variety of subjects.
+teaching of mathematics.
 It can be accessed on the Internet from

 virtually any computer and is designed to allow the monitoring and

-management of students and courses at the instructor, college,
+management of students and classes at the instructor, school,

 and system levels.